linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 ### Experimental results

 Preliminary experimental results are presented to evaluate the efficiency of the proposed parallel MPI implementation.
 The computations were executed on an Intel Core i9-12900K processor (3.2 GHz base clock, 16 cores, 24 threads).
-The MPI implement Master–Worker strategy.

 Compile: **mpicxx -O3 -DNDEBUG name.cpu -o name**

 Run: **mpirun -np x ./name**

-Table 1 shows execution times for different numbers of worker processes with a buffer size of 1,000,000 elements.
-SSE extended registers were also used in the implementation.
+The MPI parallel implementation employs a Master–Worker strategy.
+Table 1 presents the execution times for varying numbers of worker processes with a buffer size of 1000000 elements.
+The implementation also utilizes SSE extended registers.

 |  q  |  n  |  k  | R |   W=1   |  W=2   |  W=4   |  W=8   |  W=16  |
 |-----|-----|-----|---|---------|--------|--------|--------|--------|